 Additionally, you may qualify for tax-free distributions before retirement age for a few special reasons.
 First-time homebuyers can potentially take out up to $10,000 to help with the purchase.
 If you are disabled you may qualify for tax-free distributions, and also if you are paying higher education costs for yourself or a dependent.
 These are not guaranteed as individual situations determine your ability to take funds from your account before the typical timeline and age requirement allows.
 Consult with your tax professional or financial advisor to ensure your eligibility and for guidance performing these transactions in compliance with IRS rules.

-What is unique about self-directing a Roth IRA?
+What is unique about self-directed Roth IRAs?

 Self-directed investing accounts offer plan owners a much wider range of investment possibilities than an average retirement plan.